jaydestro/DCComics/README.md

 python app.py
 ```

+The app will start running locally and you'll be able to access it in your web browser.

+Open a web browser and navigate to http://127.0.0.1:5000/ to access the Comic Book Search Web App.

+Use the search form to search for comic books based on keywords or browse by comic series.
+The results will be displayed in a table format.

+To stop the Flask app, press **Ctrl+C** in the terminal where the app is running.

+Remember to have a MongoDB server running and populated with comic book data for the app to work as expected.

 ## Usage

-1. Open a web browser and navigate to **http://127.0.0.1:5000/**.
+1. After following the installation steps mentioned in the previous section, you can access the DC Comics Comic Book Search Web App in your web browser by navigating to **http://127.0.0.1:5000/**.

+2. The home page of the web app provides two main options for interacting with the comic book data:
-1. Enter a keyword related to the comic book you want to search for in the input field.

-1. Click the "Search" button to initiate the search.
+   - **Keyword Search:** Enter a keyword related to the comic book you want to search for in the input field.
+Click the "Search" button to initiate the search.
+The search results will be displayed in a table format, showing various details of the matching comic books.

-1. The search results will be displayed in a table format, showing various details of the matching comic books.
+   - **Browse by Comic Series:** Use the dropdown menu to select a specific comic series.
+Click the "Browse" button to see all comic books from the selected series.
+The results will be displayed in a table format, similar to the keyword search.

+3. For both the keyword search and browsing options, the search results table presents detailed information about the comic books.
+The columns include attributes such as issue name, pencilers, cover artists, writers, editors, release date, comic series, and more.

-1. To search for another keyword, click the "Search for another keyword" link.
+4. To search for another keyword or explore different comic series, you can return to the home page by clicking the "Search for another keyword" link.

-1. To stop the Flask app, press **Ctrl+C** in the terminal where the app is running.
+5. Once you're done using the web app, you can stop the Flask app by pressing **Ctrl+C** in the terminal where the app is running.

-**Note:** Make sure your MongoDB collection contains documents with fields matching the specified schema.
+Please note that the web app relies on the comic book data stored in your MongoDB collection.
+Ensure that your MongoDB server is running and contains the necessary comic book documents before using the search functionality.

+Feel free to explore, modify, and use this web app as a starting point for your own projects.
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or pull request.

 ## License